hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 **Migration tip**

-Use `neutral` or `hightlight` as equivalents to Structure's `information` banner depending on the level of prominence desired.
+Use `neutral` or `hightlight` as equivalents to Structure’s `information` banner depending on the level of prominence desired.
 !!!

 ### Icons